This blog may contain affiliate links. Read our disclosure policy for more info.

 When we went on a food tour in Vancouver we tried everything from sushi to poutine to ice cream (and more!)
 Our guide was a Vancouver local who had a passion for food and was excited to show us all of his favorite restaurants that took him years to discover.

-We went on our tour with Secret Food Tours.
+We went on our tour with Taste Vancouver Food Tours.
 Overall, we really enjoyed the tour and it was pretty cheap compared to other food tours we’ve done around the world (we personally recommend these guys.)
 We ate so much food that we were stuffed for days (well, not really – but pretty close!)

 However, there are a few different food tour companies to choose from.
 Booking online in advance is also a great idea during December which can be peak tourist times as tours have limited spaces!